Another undocumented mom faces immigration check-in

 "The whole point of Obama's policy was discretion," Bergin told CNN.
 "Someone who just has a removal order and has all these kids and husband, they're all citizens, been here forever, no criminal record, never caused any trouble -- they would leave them alone. "

-CNN has reached out to ICE about Lino's case, the agency says they're looking into it but wouldn't comment further.
+An ICE representative told CNN the agency is looking into Lino's case but wouldn't comment further.

-Lino is committed to showing up when authorities ask her to, she didn't want to run or seek sanctuary somewhere.
-But not everyone has her conviction and given the widespread fear already in immigrant communities some worry about a further chilling effect cases like Lino's may have.
+Lino said she is committed to showing up when authorities ask her to, that she won't run or seek sanctuary.

-Leon Fresco served as deputy assistant attorney general at the Department of Justice's Office of Immigration Litigation under the Obama administration and he expressed concern about situations like this.
+But not everyone has her conviction.
+And given the widespread fear already lingering in immigrant communities, some worry Lino's experience could have a further chilling effect.

-"ICE needs to be careful not to turn routine supervised release visits into a high risk of detention," Fresco said.
+"ICE needs to be careful not to turn routine supervised-release visits into a high risk of detention," said Leon Fresco, who served as deputy assistant attorney general at the Department of Justice's Office of Immigration Litigation during the Obama administration.
 "Or it will unwittingly create more fugitives who won't show up to these visits."

 Far from defeated, Lino's supporters vowed to spend the next four months searching for a way for her to stay.